Discover Your Path: Quantum Science & Technology Non-Credit Program

 Simone Colombo, PhD

-The first of the four, this foundational module introduces you to the core principles and experimental evidence that underpins our current understanding of quantum phenomena.
+The first of the four, this foundational course introduces you to the core principles and experimental evidence that underpins our current understanding of quantum phenomena.
 Explore the historical development of quantum mechanics and its profound impact on science and technology.

-Module duration: 30 hours over 6 weeks.
+Course duration: 30 hours throughout 6 weeks of study.

-Module 2: Mathematical Foundations of Quantum Science
+Course 2: Mathematical Foundations of Quantum Science

 Instructor:

 Equip yourself with the essential mathematical tools to predict and analyze quantum experiments.
-This module reviews the basics of complex numbers, Fourier analysis, linear algebra, and probability, culminating in a Hamiltonian formulation of spin, uncertainty, unitary transformations, and measurement.
+This course reviews the basics of complex numbers, Fourier analysis, linear algebra, and probability, culminating in a Hamiltonian formulation of spin, uncertainty, unitary transformations, and measurement.

-Module duration: 30 hours over 6 weeks.
+Course duration: 30 hours throughout 6 weeks of study.

-Module 3: Quantum Materials and Sensing
+Course 3: Quantum Materials and Sensing

 Instructor: